Not-Nik/raylib-zig/ReadMe.md

 Thanks to jessrud and sacredbirdman for their contributions to this binding.

+The binding currently only supports a subset of raylib.
+For more information read [here](https://github.com/Not-Nik/raylib-zig#technical-restrictions).
+Some of these issues are fixed on the [workaround branch](https://github.com/Not-Nik/raylib-zig/tree/workaround), however, this is entirely experimental.

 ## Example
 We can copy the default example with some minor changes: